WunchLab/GaussianClusters/README.md

 -Put bike data in dataBikeOldDelayed with format sync_data_YYYY-MM-DD.csv We need latitude, longitude, UTC time, CH_4 concentration in ppm, wind speed and wind direction.
--Put bike data in dataTruck with format sync_data_YYYY-MM-DD_Truck.csv -The 2 other directories will be filled by the notebook
+-Put truck data in dataTruck with format sync_data_YYYY-MM-DD_Truck.csv -The 2 other directories will be filled by the notebook